 We have been wanting to do a recap post about our working experience in Angola for a while now.
 After almost 5 years working for an Angolan company, first from Portugal (with several visits to Angola) then living in Luanda, this experience changed me.

-So what can you expect to learn if you go to Angola working as an expat?
+So what can you expect to learn if you work in Angola as an expat?

 1. Leading people